dspnc/README-generator/README.md

 Install by downloading the npm inquirer package and the two js files

 ## Usage
-Use it by running the index.js file via node in the command line
+Use it by running the index.js file via node in the command line, answering the prompts, then reviewing the resulting markdown file.

+Here is a video walkthrough of my command line app in action: [Video Link](https://drive.google.com/file/d/1Uh6kXGdb68uszPKUV4Ti_JM_5uOLmoUK/view)

 ## License
 This project was created under the MIT license